imagej/imagej.github.io/pages/Clojure_Scripting.md

 ## Using Clojure inside Fiji

-Go to .
+Go to {% include bc content="Plugins|Scripting|Clojure Interpreter" %}.
 The prompt accepts any clojure code.
 See also Fiji's [Script Editor](Script_Editor "wikilink").

-See [Scripting Help](Scripting_Help "wikilink") for details on keybindings and how to use the interpreter. + will add all necessary ending parenthesis.
+See [Scripting Help](Scripting_Help "wikilink") for details on keybindings and how to use the interpreter. {% include key content="Ctrl" %}+{% include key content=")" %} will add all necessary ending parenthesis.

 A minimal, complete clojure example: